Crowd surge kills at least 8 at Houston music festival

 “Suddenly we had several people down on the ground, experiencing some type of cardiac arrest or some type of medical episode,” Satterwhite said.
 “And so we immediately started doing CPR and moving people right then."

-Satterwhite said he quickly met with promoters, who agreed to end the event "in the interest of public safety.”
+Satterwhite said promoters quickly agreed to end the event "in the interest of public safety.”

 Amy Harris, a freelance photographer for The Associated Press, described an “aggressive” crowd atmosphere throughout the day because of the way fans were behaving — pushing and rushing the stage barricades and prohibited VIP and admission areas.